 The West of England Local Enterprise Partnership Revolving Infrastructure Fund, which is supported by the Government’s Regional Growth Fund, also funded the construction of the Business Park.

-In January 2014, Bristol City Council appointed Bristol-based Midas Construction as contractor to build the business park.
+In January 2014, Bristol City Council appointed Bristol-based Midas Construction as a contractor to build the business park.
 Stride Treglown provided landscape architecture, interior design and architecture services for the project.